RaccoonlabDev/docs/doc/rangefinder/README.md

 Up to 100 V, 2 A per contact
 ```

-It also has SWD socket that is dedicated for updating firmware using [programmer-sniffer](doc/programmer_sniffer/README.md) device.
+It also has an SWD socket that is dedicated to updating firmware using [programmer-sniffer](doc/programmer_sniffer/README.md) device.

 ## 4. Main function description

-This node measures and publishes range with adjustable rates (10 hz by default fro both).
+This node measures and publishes range with adjustable rates (10 Hz by default for both).
 Publication and measurement rates might be configured using node parameters, but it is recommended to use default values.

 ## 5. Auxiliary functions description